-One of the United Nations Sustainable Development Goals is to reduce neonatal mortality to at least as low as 12 per 1,000 live births by 2030.
-The UK has already met this global target, however in 2015 the Department of Health announced a new ambition to halve the rate of stillbirths, neonatal and maternal deaths in England by 2030.
+One of the United Nations Sustainable Development Goals is to reduce neonatal mortality to at least as low as 12 deaths per 1,000 live births by 2030.
+The UK has already met this global target, however, the NHS Long Term Plan recently reiterated the government's ambition to achieve a 50% reduction in stillbirth and neonatal mortality by 2025.

 About this data

-For more information about ONS data see Office for National Statistics, Vital Statistics.
+For more information about ONS data, see Office for National Statistics, Vital Statistics in the UK.

 Differences between countries in legislation governing registration of births and deaths, and misclassification of stillbirths and neonatal deaths makes it difficult to compare mortality at these very early gestations.
-Despite the standard WHO definition of a live birth, not all countries calculate their mortality rates based this which makes comparison between countries challenging.
+Despite the standard World Health Organisation (WHO) definition of a live birth, not all countries calculate their mortality rates based on this, which makes comparison between countries challenging.

-For more information about OECD data and indicators see OECD Health Statistics 2017, Definitions, Sources and Methods.
+For more information about OECD data and indicators, see OECD Health Statistics 2018, Definitions, Sources and Methods.